jeromeetienne/learningthreejs.com-backup/source/_posts/2011-10-05-performance-merging-geometry.markdown

 ---

 This article is about merging geometry and how it can improve performance.
-In WebGL, it is important to reduce the number of [gl](http://www.khronos.org/registry/webgl/specs/latest/) calls as much as possible.
+It is important for perfomance to reduce the number of [WebGL](http://www.khronos.org/registry/webgl/specs/latest/) calls as much as possible.
 The rules of thumbs is *the less data are exchanged between the cpu and the gpu, the better it is for performance*.

-Teaser time !
 The [demo](/data/performance-merging-geometry/) is rendering many cubes and put them randomly in the space.
 {% img left /data/performance-merging-geometry/images/demo-screenshot-2000.png 240 120 %}
 {% img right /data/performance-merging-geometry/images/demo-screenshot-120000.png 240 120 %}
 It is a simplictic way to measure the performance, but it will do for us.
-My computer is able to display 2000 cubes at 30fps if the geometries arent merged.
-See the screenshot on the left.
+If the geometries arent merged, my computer is able to display *2000* cubes at 30fps.
+See on the left.
 But if the geometry are merged, it displays *120000* cubes at 30fps.
-See the screenshot on the right.
+See on the right.
-Pretty obvious.
-This is **60 times** more cubes!!!
+Screenshots make it pretty obvious :) This is **60 times** more cubes!!!

 <!-- more -->